-When considering the in-combination data, it a clear from Tables 7.8 to 7.10 that the process contribution will result in percentage increases of between 3.5% (worst case scenario) and 3.3% (realistic scenario) of the lower critical load.
+When considering the in-combination data, it a clear from Tables 7.9 to 7.11 show that based on the previously modelled data, the process contribution will result in percentage increases of between 3.5% (worst case scenario) and 3.3% (long-term realistic data) of the lower critical load.
+With the additional technologies applied however, Table 7.12 shows that the in-combination effects would comprise 0.66% of the critical load, and as such the effects can be considered insignificant.

-The higher critical load for Coedydd Nedd a Mellte SAC will not be exceeded as a result of the proposed development, either alone or in combination with the other projects outlined in Chapter 4.
+The higher critical load for Coedydd Nedd a Mellte SAC will not be exceeded as a result of the proposed development, either alone or in-combination with the other projects outlined in Chapter 4.